SportBeep.com

 England's German head coach Thomas Tuchel is expecting another defensive opponent when his team face Panama in their final World Cup group game. ©AFP

-Los Angeles (United States) (AFP) – England and Portugal will aim to finish on a high as the World Cup group stages draw to a close on Saturday with the final places in the knockout rounds up for grabs.
+Los Angeles (United States) (AFP) – England and Portugal aim to finish on a high as the World Cup group stages draw to a close on Saturday with the final four places in the knockout rounds up for grabs.
 Both nations have been inconsistent in the opening rounds of the tournament, alternating between laboured performances and moments of genuine quality.

 England, level on four points with Ghana after two games, take on Panama at the MetLife Stadium in East Rutherford looking for a victory to boost their chances of claiming top spot in Group L. In Miami, Portugal enter their clash in Group K with leaders Colombia knowing that only a win will enable them to leapfrog the South Americans into first place.